jahndev/graalvm-native-image-example/README.md

    must be implemented in an object-oriented style.
 3. Best practices
    Does your submission adhere to the practices and idioms of your chosen language?
-Are variables, functions, etc well named to clarify intent?
+Are variables, functions, etc. well named to clarify intent?
 Is your submission free of obvious errors, clean of commented-out or unreachable code, simple?
 4. Documentation